wtingda/Python-Graphs/README.md

 Pre-order, in-order, post-order, and Level Order Binary Tree Traversals.

 ## Graph
 Just a graph implementation in Python to make Djikstra happy.
-With weights, direction, and path finding.
+With weights, direction, and shortest-path finding.